 Elyse Lewis is an emerging artist from Montreal’s South Shore.
-Through the use of photography and text she creates series based on her personal life experiences on themes such as identity, relationships, and emotional psychoanalysis.
-From an honest and vulnerable feminist-informed point of view, what she considers as subjective self-documentaries become spaces of dialogue in which socially complex or taboo subjects are approached.
-Whether through printed images, virtual galleries, or books, Lewis is interested in the various forms her narrative can aesthetically be told.
+Through the use of photography and text, she explores philosophical and psychosocial themes pertaining to the Self and its needs of belongingness, relatedness, identity, transcendence.
+From an honest and vulnerable point of view, what she considers as subjective self-documentaries become spaces of dialogue in which socially complex topics are approached.
+Whether through printed images, virtual galleries, or books; touching on the autobiographical, the experimental, and the poetic; Lewis is interested in the various aesthetic forms her narrative can be told.

 Lewis holds a BFA in Photography from Concordia University (2017).
-Her work has been shown in galleries such as the VAV and Donald Browne, and has been published online on Washing Dishes as well as self-published in her book Opiate Summer (2016).
+Her work has been shown in galleries such as Le Livart and Donald Browne, and has been published online on Washing Dishes as well as self-published in in two books: Opiate Summer (2016) and Cycles of Abuse (2020).
 Lewis was also selected as part of Artch’s exhibition for emerging contemporary art in 2019.
 She works and resides in Montreal.